-- 2. In the last 10 years, list the major decisions made related to intercollegiate athletics.
+- 1. In the last 10 years, list the major decisions made related to intercollegiate athletics (e.g., addition or subtraction of sport programs, significant hirings, building of new facilities, etc.).
 For each decision, explain the role and involvement (if any) of the:

 - a.
 Chancellor or president;

 - b.
-Athletics board or committee:
+Athletics board or committee;

 - c.
 Faculty senate (or other faculty governing body);

 - d.
-Student-athlete advisory committee;
+Student-Athlete Advisory Committee;

 - e.
-Director of athletics;
+Director of athletics; faculty athletics representative;

 - f.
-Faculty athletics representative;
+Senior woman administrator; and/or

 - g.
-Senior woman administrator; and/or

-- h.
-Other individual(s) or campus constituencies.

-- 3. Describe the institution's written governance policies regarding the administration and oversight of the athletics program, including the specific role and responsibilities of the institution's governing board.
+Other individual(s) or campus constituencies. - 2.
+Using your organization chart, describe the institution's written governance policies regarding the administration and oversight of the athletics program, including the specific role and responsibilities of the institution's governing board.
 Describe how the written athletics governance policies and/or other written communication is provided to the governing board on an annual basis.